Canada reopens its border for vaccinated US visitors - NewsBreak

 “We FaceTime for hours but it’s not the same,” Crumley said.
 “I couldn’t wait any longer.”

 Baumann reported from Blaine, Washington.
-Associated Press writers Carolyn Thompson in Buffalo, N.Y., and Corey Williams in Detroit contributed.
+Associated Press writer Carolyn Thompson contributed from Buffalo, N.Y.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.